contyk/malicek/README.md

 directly translates into a synchronous Alík request.

 The code relies heavily on regular expressions for parsing Alík's responses.
-Unfortunately, this is necessary as the responses are not valid and broken HTML.
+Unfortunately, this is necessary as the responses are often broken, invalid HTML.
 The parsing code is therefore very fragile and needs to be updated whenever Alík changes.
 Fortunately that doesn't happen very frequently.